Talib Al Mamari: Arrest

-The day after the protest, on 23 August 2013, Al Mamari is reported to have met with Shura Council members and security authorities to discuss the protests and the response of the security forces.
+The day after the protest, on 23 August 2013, Al Mamari met with members of the Consultative Assembly, security officials, municipal council members, and several tribal sheikhs at the headquarters of the Sohar Police Directorate to discuss the demonstrations and the security forces' response.
 After the meeting, Al Mamari returned to his brother, Captain Murad Al Maamari's house in the early hours of 24 August 2013, where he was staying at the time.
-Upon his arrival, it is alleged that the house was surrounded by dozens of police cars.
-A large number of police officers then entered the house and arrested him and was charged with the offence of “gathering in public”.
+According to the submission to the United Nations Working Group on Arbitrary Detention, the house was subsequently surrounded by dozens of police vehicles before officers entered and arrested him.
+He was then detained by the Internal Security Service until the judgment was issued on 10 October 2013.
+He was later charged with the offence of "gathering in public".